- Skills are becoming more important than age, and today’s global skills gap is driving employers to look beyond age and geography for talent.

 ● Tae Yoo, senior vice president of corporate affairs for Cisco Systems, Inc.

-Here in Part 1, we look at the issue of age versus skills and how technology disrupts old notions of who can contribute to workplace productivity.
+In this article, we look at the issue of age versus skills and how technology disrupts old notions of who can contribute to workplace productivity.

 Age at Work: Beyond the Numbers